SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/hdi-container-administration/README.md

 ## 3. Login to SAP HANA Cloud Cockpit

 3.1.
-Go to the SAP BTP Cloud Foundry Space in which your SAP HANA Cloud instance resides.
+Go to the loud Foundry Space in which your SAP HANA Cloud instance resides.

 3.2.
 Open the **additional actions** of the SAP HANA Cloud instance.